Jindal Global Law School Admissions 2025

 Download - Criminal Law Questions and Answers PDF

-As the new criminal law, a Justice system has been proposed in the names of Bhartiya Nyaya Sanhita (BNS), Bhartiya Nyay Suraksha Sanhita, Bhartiya Sakshya Sanhita And will be applicable from July 1, 2024.
+As the new criminal law, a Justice system has been proposed in the names of Bhartiya Nyaya Sanhita (BNS), Bhartiya Nyay Suraksha Sanhita, Bhartiya Sakshya Sanhita And applicable from July 1, 2024.
 These new laws will eradicate the earlier laws like IPC, CRPC and Indian Evidence Act, but the essence of crime is the same, even though the acts are centuries apart.

 It is seen that criminal law has been as repeatedly in the law examinations, majorly the culpable homicide and murder sections which are confusing and students need to put more heat on these two sections numbered 299, 300, 301, 304, 307, 324 et cetera.
 Criminal law is a major aspect to be asked.
 Solving a number of criminal law questions will be helpful for the preparation.